tedwang-tw/docker-aosp-v4/README.md

 Note: For newer versions, e.g. Lollipop, please check [tedwang-tw/docker-aosp-v5](https://github.com/tedwang-tw/docker-aosp-v5 "tedwang-tw/docker-aosp-v5").

 ## Installation ##
-Pull the image from the [Docker Hub](https://registry.hub.docker.com/u/tedwang/docker-aosp-v4/ "Docker Hub").
+Pull the image from the [Docker Hub](https://registry.hub.docker.com/u/tedwang/aosp-v4/ "Docker Hub").
 This is the recommended method of installation as it is easier to update image.

     docker pull tedwang/docker-aosp-v4:latest

+Note: For original monolithic build, you should pull by another tag **aosp-v4:monolithic**.

 Alternately you can build the image locally.

     git clone https://github.com/tedwang-tw/docker-aosp-v4.git
     cd docker-aosp-v4
     docker build -t tedwang/docker-aosp-v4 .

+Here you can swap the base image with either **tedwang/aosp-base12** or **-base14** by manually modifying "FROM" command in Dockerfile.

 ## Usage ##
 You can launch the image using the docker command line, suppose you have prepared a folder for aosp download in the local host, e.g. **~/AOSP**,

     docker run --name='aosp-v4' -it --rm \
     -v ~/AOSP:/home/android/aosp \
-    tedwang/docker-aosp-v4 \
+    tedwang/aosp-v4 \
     /bin/bash

 The **/home/android/aosp** is the mounted point inside the container.